discus0434/aesthetic-predictor-v2-5/README.md

 # Aesthetic Predictor V2.5

 Aesthetic Predictor V2.5 is a SigLIP-based predictor that evaluates the aesthetics of an image on a scale from 1 to 10.

-Compared to [Aesthetic Predictor V2](https://github.com/christophschuhmann/improved-aesthetic-predictor), it has been improved to evaluate a wider range of image domains.
+Compared to [Aesthetic Predictor V2](https://github.com/christophschuhmann/improved-aesthetic-predictor), it has been improved to evaluate a wider range of image domains such as illustrations.

 <p align="center">
   <img src="./assets/example.png" width=75%>